 A well-regarded filmmaker in the 1940s, Jean Negulesco (Best Director nominee for Johnny Belinda, 1948) took a more crowd-pleasing route in the ensuing decade, with mixed critical and commercial results (e.g., the hit How to Marry a Millionaire, the costly disappointment The Rains of Ranchipur).

-Nearing the end of his career, in 1964 Negulesco remade his Oscar-nominated box office success Three Coins in the Fountain (1954), the fluffy tale of three American women finding romance in post-war Rome.
+Nearing the end of his career, in 1964 Negulesco remade his Oscar-nominated box office success Three Coins in the Fountain (1954), the insipid tale of three American women finding romance in post-war Rome.

 Retitled The Pleasure Seekers, the reboot – with a screenplay by Blue Denim’s Edith Sommer (officially adapting John H. Secondari’s novel Coins in the Fountain) – had the action transferred to Madrid.